narsimlukemsaram/Ubuntu2204_ROS2_SSD/README.md

 # Ubuntu2204_ROS2_SSD
 Install Ubuntu 22.04 ROS2 Humble on an External SSD and Dual Boot with Windows 11

-# Install Ubuntu 22.04 ROS2 Humble on an External SSD and Dual Boot with Windows 11
+# Install Ubuntu 22.04 on an External SSD and Dual Boot with Windows 11

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------